Imagine being able to speak with your doctor at the click of a button. Sounds far-fetched, right? Not anymore.

 “That’s why they’re here; to receive the care and therapy they need so that they can return home.”

 Both MacLean and Ritsma agreed eVisit not only makes it easier for the patient, but also for family members who want to be a part of those important care conversations.

 Bolan was joined by her husband and brother for her eVisit.
 When asked how the appointment went, Bolan said, “It was like I was there in person.
 It was fantastic.”

-While the use of eVisit is still being piloted, the hope is to eventually expand the service to other patient populations at Providence Care Hospital.
+While the use of eVisit is still being piloted, the hope is to eventually expand the service to other patient populations at PCH.

 “I’d recommend it to anybody,” said Bolan.